stanbaek/ece387_book/docs/Module3_Python3/ICE3_ROS.md

-# Module 3: Python3 for Robotics
+# ICE3: Python3 for Robotics

 ## In-Class Exercise 3 - ROS
 Below you will run ROS commands.
 The "!" character in the front allows us to run bash commands from Jupyter and would **NOT** be used in the command line.